DNA-Evolutions/Docker-REST-TourOptimizer/README.md

 To utilize JOptTourOptimizer-Docker, we created an angular-demo application.
 This demo application is hosted on <a href="https://azure.microsoft.com/" target="_blank">Microsoft Azure</a> and is made available via <a href="https://demo.dna-evolutions.com/" target="_blank">https://demo.dna-evolutions.com</a>.

-!!! info
-	In the future, we are planning to launch this demo application as an open-source project.
-Please feel free to contact us in case you already like to get the latest source-code.
+_In the future, we are planning to launch this demo application as an open-source project.
+Please feel free to contact us in case you already like to get the latest source-code._

 The angular-demo application was generated with <a href="https://github.com/angular/angular-cli" target="_blank">Angular CLI version 10.1.2</a>.
 Further, we utilized <a href="https://github.com/OpenAPITools/openapi-generator" target="_blank">OpenApi Generator</a> to automatically create the required TypeScript models from the OpenApi definition provided from our Swagger definition of JOptTourOptimizer.